wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.10.2  Fix to activity when adding images to a gallery (was causing indent on following posts)

 14.10.1  Change in version number to match WP Symposium Pro (Extensions) update